 The Clinical Trials Research Program Manager will be a resource for physician investigators in the startup of new industry-initiated Clinical Trials and will oversee all aspects of on-going existing industry-sponsored Clinical Trials.
 The Research Program Manager will provide guidance on budget planning and the effective utilization of resources.
 The position reports to the division's Project Administrator, with an indirect reporting line to the faculty principal investigators of the clinical research projects.

 Specific Duties & Responsibilities:

-Assist with the development and implementation of standard operating procedures, including training and monitoring compliance
+Assist with development and ongoing maintenance of standard operating procedures and work plans.

 Additional education may substitute for required experience, to the extent permitted by the JHU equivalency formula.*